1931 Tulane Green Wave football team: Washington State

-Postseason

-Rose Bowl
+USC—Rose Bowl

 Tulane lost in the Rose Bowl to Southern California by a 21–12 score.
 The Trojans had six All-Americans in their lineup: tackle Ernie Smith, guards Johnny Baker and Aaron "Rosy" Rosenberg, halfback Erny Pinckert and quarterbacks Orville Mohler and Gaius Shaver.

 Down 21 to 0 in the third quarter, Zimmerman led a running attack which ended with a 6-yard pass to Haynes for the score.
 Tulane's other score was a run by "Wop" Glover set up by 11 and 15 yard passes from Zimmerman to Jerry Dalrymple.
 Tulane still managed a Rose Bowl record for yardage gained.

 Awards and honors

 One article which attempts to retroactively name Heisman Trophy winners before 1936 named Dalrymple as the recipient for 1931.
 He was the season's only unanimous All-American; and is still the only unanimous All-American in school history.

-Felts was elected next year's captain.
+Felts was elected captain for 1932.